Chung-Ang University: Seoul campus

-Main Administration Building: The university headquarters can be seen upon passing the Middle Entrance.
-This white building is where the offices of the President, Student Affairs, General Affairs and Public Relations Department can be found.
+The Main Administration Building is a white building visible after passing the Middle Entrance and contains the offices of the President, Student Affairs, General Affairs, and Public Relations.

-Emancipation Square, in the center of the university, is sheltered by Seorabol Hall, the Central Library and the Student Union Hall.
-The area is enjoyed by students seeking relaxation, and also during festivities.
+Emancipation Square is in the center of the university and is sheltered by Seorabol Hall, the Central Library, and the Student Union Hall.
+It is used by students seeking relaxation as well as during festivities.